 Day 13 - 20 April 2018 Crete: Breakfast in our hotel, before being able to use this extra day here on Crete to look more closely at the battlefield of Rethymon.
 A visit to the Army Museum before a free afternoon in Rethymon to complete some shopping in this quaint old pirate town.
 Dinner in our hotel.
 B/D

 Day 14 - 21 April 2018 Crete: We enjoy breakfast at your hotel before we set out to visit the battlefield at Heraklion.
 While down this end of the island we will visit the Knossos Palace that was the centre of the Minoan Civilization.
-We return to Heraklion for dinner, prior to us boarding the ferry for our overnight cruise back to Athens.
+We return to Heraklion and dinner prior to us boarding the ferry for our overnight cruise back to Athens.
 B/D

-Day 15 - 22 April 2018 Olympia: After breakfast we say farewell to Athens as we drive out to Olympia via the Corinth Canal and Argos.
-Corinth was the location of the German para drop that secured the crossing into the Peloponnese and Argos was one of the last evacuation beaches.
-Overnight in Olympia B/D
+Day 15 - 22 April 2018 Olympia: After breakfast we say farewell to Athens as we drive out to Olympia via the Corinth Canal and Kalamatta.
+Corinth was the location of the German para drop that secured the crossing into the Peloponnese and Kalamatta, which was one of the last evacuation beaches.
+Overnight in Olympia.
+B/D

 Day 16 - 23 April 2018 Olympia: This morning we will be taken through the historical Olympia site and stand in that first ever Olympic arena, see the area where the current Olympic Games flame is lit prior to its journey to the country holding the modern games.
 The temples, training areas and museum are very well maintained and tell a wonderful story of history.
 Following lunch in the village we head out to the coast where will visit a military museum that has been established by a retired Military family.
 Dinner in our hotel.
 Overnight in Olympia.
 B/D

-Day 17 - 24 April 2018 Athens: An early start as we head back to Athens where we will enjoy a morning tour of Athens with our guide including the Acropolis and the Museum.
-The afternoon is free for further exploration.
+Day 17 - 24 April 2018 Athens: An early start as we head back to Athens over the mountain range of the Peloponnese before We reach Athens where we will enjoy an afternoon tour of Athens with our guide including the Acropolis and the Museum.
+The rest of the afternoon is free for further exploration.
 The evening is at leisure.
 B

 Day 18 - 25 April 2018 Athens: ANZAC Day, this is a very special day on the 75th Anniversary of the battles that were taking place near Athens as the Australians were gathering to evacuate to Crete.
 This will be, we believe the 5th actual Dawn Service as many ANZAC Day Services in the past have been at 1100.
 An early wake up call before coffee and tea in our hotel lobby then off to the Service.
 On arrival you will be ushered into an area towards the front of the Service area.
 At the completion of the Service there will be time at the Cemetery to inspect the area before our coach arrives to take us into Athens for our special breakfast.
 There may be additional activities that we attend before the afternoon free time for you to further enjoy this city as tomorrow we leave Athens.
 B